 In today’s digitalized world, working with influencers is one of the best ways to market your products, engage your target audience, develop brand awareness, or boost conversions and sales.

 However, having a legally binding agreement is a must in any business relationship.
 You need to protect your company’s interests against potential mistakes made by the other party, define the working relationship, establish termination terms and specify other critical issues.

 The legally binding contract clarifies the expectations of both parties, therefore minimizing the risk of any miscommunication.
 Additionally, the influencer marketing agreement is a sort of legal protection for both parties in case one of the parties fails to fulfill the terms of the contract.

 How do you write an influencer contract?

 Each influencer contract should be individually tailored to the needs of a given campaign.
 This way, the advertiser and influencer can be confident that everyone’s on the same page and know exactly what both parties expect.
-However, there are common sections that should find a place in every agreement.
+However, as we have run numerous influencer campaigns for our clients, we are confident to say that some common sections and specific terms should find a place in every agreement.
 These are:

 - Campaign timelines,

 - Cancellation policy,